Please read these guidelines before submitting. The link to the online system appears at the end of these guidelines.

 Simultaneous submissions are welcomed, but please contact us immediately through e-mail (with the date and genre of your original submission) should your work be accepted elsewhere.
 Please also withdraw electronically-submitted stories and essays accepted elsewhere through the online submission manager system.
-Unless poets wish to withdraw all poems from a submission, they should withdraw individual poems by E-mail or postal mail only.
+Unless poets wish to withdraw all poems from a submission, they should withdraw individual poems by E-mail only.

 For publication, Cimarron Review acquires First North American Serial Rights.
 After publication, rights revert to the author.
 At this time, the Cimarron Review pays its contributors two copies of the issue in which their work appears.

 You may contact us through postal mail or at email@example.com.
 Also, please do not submit again to the Cimarron Review until you have heard from us.
 We reserve the right to send multiple submissions back to the author with no response.
 We do not accept alterations or revisions to manuscripts in any way after they have been submitted.